What is 60kg in Stones? A practical guide to Weight Conversion

 Understanding the Approximation

-It's important to note that the result, 9.45 stones, is an approximation.
-This is because the conversion factor between pounds and kilograms is itself an approximation.
-The exact value is a slightly longer decimal, but 9.45 stones provides sufficient accuracy for most practical purposes.
+it helps to note that the result, 9.45 stones, is an approximation.
+So naturally, this is because the conversion factor between pounds and kilograms is itself an approximation.
+Worth adding: the exact value is a slightly longer decimal, but 9.
+Still, 45 stones provides sufficient accuracy for most practical purposes.
 For applications requiring extreme precision, using more decimal places in the conversion factors will yield a more accurate result.

 The History and Continued Use of the Stone